What is Measure 91?

 How much marijuana can I have at one time in Oregon?

 Oregon defines their possession limits in two categories, public and private.
 The only difference between the public and private limits is the amount of flower you are allowed to possess.
-At home, you may possess up to 8 ounces of flower, while in public you are only allowed to possess one.
+At home, you may possess up to 8 ounces of flower, while in public you are only allowed to possess two.
 For both public and private, you are able to possess up to one ounce of concentrates, one pound of solid-form edibles, 72 ounces of liquid marijuana products, 10 cannabis seeds and 4 cannabis plants.

 How can I get a medical marijuana card in Oregon?